angraf12/CP_Phenotypes/README.md

-# CP_Phenotypes
-Automated Identification of Clinically Meaningful Biomechanical Phenotypes in Cerebral Palsy Using Gait Data

-Instructions for Using the Cerebral Palsy Gait Phenotype Classification Tool:
-Welcome to the Cerebral Palsy Gait Phenotype Classification tool.
-This tool requires an Excel file with specific column headers to function correctly however the order of the columns does not matter.
-Please ensure your Excel file contains the following columns:

-MotionParams_Side: The side of the motion parameters (e.g., Left or Right).
-EncounterAge: The age of the patient at the time of the encounter (e.g., 12).
-Date: The date of the encounter (e.g., 2024-06-13).
-MRN: The Medical Record Number of the patient (e.g., 123456).
-AnkleDorsiPlantarPeakDFStance: The peak dorsiflexion angle of the ankle during stance (e.g., 15.2).
-KneeFlexionMeanStance: The mean knee flexion angle during stance (e.g., 20.5).
-KneeFlexionTotalRange: The total range of knee flexion in degrees (e.g., 30.4).
-HipFlexionMin: The minimum hip flexion angle (e.g., 10.3).
-KneeFlexionMin: The minimum knee flexion angle (e.g., 5.1).
-FootProgressionMeanStance: The mean foot progression angle during stance (e.g., 7.8).
-KneeRotationMeanStance: The mean rotation of the knee during stance in degrees (e.g., 12.0).
-HipRotationMean: The mean rotation of the hip in degrees (e.g., 9.4).
-PelvicRotationMean: The mean rotation of the pelvis in degrees (e.g., 4.2).

-Steps to Use the Tool:
-1.)Prepare Your Excel File:
-  Ensure your Excel file (.xlsx) contains the columns listed above.
-  Each column should be labeled exactly as specified to ensure compatibility with the tool.
-2.)Launch the Application:
-  Open the application by running the script.
-3.)Select the Excel File:
-  Click on the "Select Excel file" button.
-  Browse and select your prepared Excel file.
-4.)Run the Classification:
-  Once the file is selected, the tool will check if all required columns are present.
-  If any columns are missing, an error message will appear specifying the missing columns.
-  If all required columns are present, you can proceed to run the classification by clicking the       "CP Gait Classification" button.
-5.)Export Results:
-  After the classification process, you can export the results.
-  Use the "Export Excel file" button to save the results in an Excel file.
-  Use the "Export Report" button to save the results in a PDF report
+Cerebral Palsy Gait Phenotype Classification Tool

+Overview

+The Cerebral Palsy Gait Phenotype Classification Tool is a Python-based application that leverages Tkinter to provide a user-friendly GUI for:
+-Selecting an Excel file with gait analysis data.
+-Choosing encounter dates for analysis.
+-Classifying gait phenotypes using predefined decision trees.
+-Exporting the classification results as an Excel file or PDF report.

+Features
+-Intuitive GUI: Easily load data, select dates, and run analyses.
+-Data Validation: Ensures that the provided Excel file contains all the necessary columns.
+-Customizable Date Selection: Allows you to select specific encounter dates to analyze.
+-Automated Classification: Uses decision trees to determine sagittal and transversal gait deviations.
+-Export Options: Save your results either as an Excel file for further analysis or as a formatted PDF report.

+Prerequisites
+-Python 3.x
+-Required libraries:
+  -pandas
+  -tkinter (usually comes with Python)
+  -numpy
+  -Pillow (PIL)
+  -reportlab
+  -textwrap (standard library)

+Installing Dependencies
+Install the required packages using pip: pip install pandas numpy Pillow reportlab
+(Note: If tkinter is not installed on your system, please refer to your operating system’s documentation for installation instructions.)

+Usage Instructions
+1. Prepare Your Excel File
+-Ensure your Excel file (.xlsx) contains the following columns (order is not important):
+  -MotionParams_Side (e.g., "Left" or "Right")
+  -EncounterAge
+  -Date
+  -MRN
+  -AnkleDorsiPlantarPeakDFStance
+  -KneeFlexionMeanStance
+  -KneeFlexionTotalRange
+  -HipFlexionMin
+  -KneeFlexionMin
+  -FootProgressionMeanStance
+  -KneeRotationMeanStance
+  -HipRotationMean
+  -PelvicRotationMean

+2. Launch the Application
+  -Run the Python script (for example, python cp_gait_classification.py).

+3. Load Your Data
+-Click on the Select Excel file button.
+-Browse to and select your prepared Excel file.
+-The application will verify that all required columns are present.

+4. Select Encounter Dates
+-If prompted, choose the encounter dates you wish to analyze.
+You can select specific dates or choose "All" to process the entire dataset.

+5. Run the Classification
+-Click on the CP Gait Classification button.
+-The tool will process the data and display the classification results in the application’s text area.

+6. Export Your Results
+-To save your results, click the Export Excel File button to create an Excel output.
+-Alternatively, click the Export Report button to generate a PDF report.